 The space design stage was commenced in September 2018.
 The plan is about ready now and has been submitted to different government departments for approval.
-It is planned to start the actual construction work in mid-December 2020.
+The actual construction work was started in mid-December 2020.

 We gathered the following requests from staff and students in the consultation sessions in 2015 and 2016: